logo IPR declaration

 6.2.
 Signature Validation

-Now combine the objects retrieved during the decryption phase by copying the first object ("Pass Through" Data) to a label 1 of the second object.
+Now combine the objects retrieved during the decryption phase by merging the second map with the first map (Unencrypted Data).
 Note that the length of the resulting map object must be updated to reflect the addition of an item.
 This operation effectively recreates the Signed Authorization object:

 1: {